wa6pzb/JS8-Undirected-NETs/waldo_net.md

 In the last round or the conclusion round, we will use another **Simple FORM B** (we will call F!10B) to indicate if we found a WALDO and how many stations were heard (a number), and the comment will be the call sign of WALDO.
 If there were more than one WALDO, just report the first one you heard.
 It is possible to have more than one WALDO and no WALDO at all.
 You can also include in the comment a short salutation.

-Below is a message sent to the group @NET as an inbox message.
+Below is a message sent to the call group @NET as an inbox message.

 ``` @NET MSG F!10B N3 GOOD CONDITIONS 73 ```

+> [!NOTE]
-This message says you did not hear a WALDO, copied 3 stations during the NET, commented there were good conditions, and 73.
+> This message says you did not hear a WALDO, copied 3 stations during the NET, commented there were good conditions, and 73.

 If WALDO was found, then the message would be the following.